bparanj/crystal/electronics/zettel/capacitor.md

 The physical reason for this behavior due to how electric charge moves in a capacitor.

-1. Basic Capacitor Structure:

-- A capacitor has two conducting plates separated by an insulator
-- When voltage is applied, charge builds up on these plates (positive on one side, negative on the other)
-- The insulator prevents the charges from actually flowing through

-2. AC Signal Behavior:
+AC Signal Behavior:

-- With AC (alternating current), the voltage constantly changes direction
+- With AC, the voltage constantly changes direction
 - This means the charges on the plates must constantly redistribute
 - Higher frequency = charges need to switch directions more often